 You can use a wrench to loosen the connection of the negative terminal from the battery.
 In some instances, you may need to pour some soda so as to clearly view the terminal.
 It is optional to remove the positive terminal as no current will be flowing to the car.
 You should now carefully follow the ground cable from the battery to where it is attached to the car.

-The ground cable is an important component of the car electrical system.
-In some cases it is often referred to as the negative battery cable.
+The ground cable is an important component of the car’s electrical system.
+In some cases, it is referred to as the negative battery cable.
 The wire comes all the way from the negative battery terminal and is connected to the chassis.
-When the cable becomes loose you will start experiencing all types of electrical problems.
+When the cable becomes loose, you will start experiencing all types of electrical problems.

 Firstly, the headlights will start flickering anytime you turn them on.
 A closer inspection of the car’s voltage will reveal that your car is running on low voltage.
 The car’s battery may also fail to charge as usual.
 A good battery should have a voltage reading of 12.6 volts.